-Role Authority and Responsibility Environmental Develop and implement the FFMP Manager • Oversee flora and fauna monitoring in accordance with this sub-plan Oversee compliance tracking and reporting Oversee the keeping of all environmental records Release Hold Points Engage quitably qualified expandents to support implementation of Engage suitably qualified consultants to support implementation of this sub-plan In consultation with the Project Director and Construction Director, oversee the investigation and reporting of environmental incidents arising from flora and fauna impacts Regularly engage with the key stakeholders and other interface contractors to achieve environmental alignment.
-Project Ecologist Carry out pre-clearance surveys across the Project construction sites where required Oversee vegetation clearing and fauna habitat removal Release Hold Points where required Microbat management Project Arborist Oversee cutting of roots Ensure Project compliance with 'AS 4970-2009 Protection of trees on development sites' Senior Environmental Advisor Complete inspections and monitoring, particularly of No-Go zones and site clearing limits (refer to Section 7.4.1) Complete reporting (refer to Section 10.3) Prepare ECMs to outline the controls in this sub-plan relevant to each work activity, particularly the identification of No-Go Zones and all site clearing limits • Liaise with the ER and / or Sydney Metro regarding site inspections Respond to environmental incidents and non-conformances Environmental Advisor Delivery of toolbox / prestart presentation (or other specific training) to inform work crews of the controls documented in the ECMs Perform regular on-site liaison and inspections Provide environmental advice and assistance to construction personnel
+Role Authority and Responsibility Environmental Manager Develop and implement the FFMP Oversee flora and fauna monitoring in accordance with this sub-plan Oversee consideration of feasibility of native seed collection, plant propagation program, translocation and vegetation reuse at Clyde MSF Oversee compliance tracking and reporting Oversee the keeping of all environmental records Release Hold Points Engage suitably qualified consultants to support implementation of this sub-plan In consultation with the Project Director and Construction Director, oversee the investigation and reporting of environmental incidents arising from flora and fauna impacts Regularly engage with the key stakeholders and other interface contractors to achieve environmental alignment.
+Project Ecologist Carry out pre-clearance surveys across the Project construction sites where required Oversee vegetation clearing and fauna habitat removal Release Hold Points where required Microbat management Project Arborist Oversee cutting of roots Ensure Project compliance with 'AS 4970-2009 Protection of trees on development sites' Senior Environmental Advisor Complete inspections and monitoring, particularly of No-Go zones and site clearing limits (refer to Section 7.4.1) Complete reporting (refer to Section 10.3) Prepare ECMs to outline the controls in this sub-plan relevant to each work activity, particularly the identification of No-Go Zones and all site clearing limits Liaise with the ER and / or Sydney Metro regarding site inspections Respond to environmental incidents and non-conformances Environmental Advisor Delivery of toolbox / prestart presentation (or other specific training) to inform work crews of the controls documented in the ECMs

-Dolo Authority and Deenensihility Role Authority and Responsibility Manage implementation of FFMP Respond to environmental incidents and non-conformances Construction Manager Ensures compliance with this FFMP, procedures and ECMs Work collaboratively with environment teams to ensure the mitigation and management measures in this FFMP are integrated into construction works Ensure that flora and fauna impacts are always considered in forward planning and scheduling Site Supervisor Install and maintain environmental controls in accordance with ESCPs and ECMs, including clear delineation of site boundaries and protection of No-Go Zones Attend inspections with the Environmental Representative, Sydney Metro / ER, or other stakeholders Implement corrective actions raised during environmental inspections in agreed timeframes Notify the Environmental Representative any observed impacts on flora and fauna, including weed and pest infestations, clearing outside boundary limits, fish kills, unauthorised discharges, etc. All personnel Notify Site Supervisor of any observed impacts on flora and fauna, including weed and pest infestations, clearing outside boundary limits, fish kills, unauthorised water discharges, etc.
+Role Authority and Responsibility Perform regular on-site liaison and inspections Provide environmental advice and assistance to construction personnel Manage implementation of FFMP Respond to environmental incidents and non-conformances Construction Manager Ensures compliance with this FFMP, procedures and ECMs Work collaboratively with environment teams to ensure the mitigation and management measures in this FFMP are integrated into construction works Ensure that flora and fauna impacts are always considered in forward planning and scheduling Site Supervisor Install and maintain environmental controls in accordance with ESCPs and ECMs, including clear delineation of site boundaries and protection of No-Go Zones Attend inspections with the Environmental Representative, Sydney Metro / ER, or other stakeholders Implement corrective actions raised during environmental inspections in agreed timeframes Notify the Environmental Representative any observed impacts on flora and fauna, including weed and pest infestations, clearing outside boundary limits, fish kills, unauthorised discharges, etc. All personnel Notify Site Supervisor of any observed impacts on flora and fauna, including weed and pest infestations, clearing outside boundary limits, fish kills, unauthorised water discharges, etc.